Shoe: Asia and Europe

 The Romans did not accept the Greek perception of footwear and clothing, despite having adopted much else of their culture.
 Clothing in ancient Rome signified power and footwear was seen as a civilizational necessity, although the slaves and paupers usually went barefoot.
 Roman soldiers were issued with chiral (left and right shoe different) footwear.
 Shoes for soldiers had riveted insoles to extend the life of the leather, increase comfort, and provide better traction.
 The design of these shoes also designated the rank of the officers.
 The more intricate the insignia and the higher up the boot went on the leg, the higher the rank of the soldier.
 There are references to shoes being worn in the Bible.
-In China and Japan, rice straws were used.
+In China and Japan, rice straw is a traditional material for making footwear.

 Starting around 4 BC, the Greeks began wearing symbolic footwear.
 These were heavily decorated to clearly indicate the status of the wearer.
 Courtesans wore leather shoes colored with white, green, lemon or yellow dyes, and young woman betrothed or newly married wore pure white shoes.
 Because of the cost to lighten leather, shoes of a paler shade were a symbol of wealth in the upper class.
 Often, the soles would be carved with a message so it would imprint on the ground.
 Cobblers became a notable profession around this time, with Greek shoemakers becoming famed in the Roman Empire.